juancarlospaco/faster-than-requests/README.md

 **Description:**
 This module uses compile-time deterministic memory management GC (kinda like Rust, but for Python).
+Python at run-time makes a pause, runs a Garbage Collector, and resumes again after the pause.

 `gctricks.optimizeGC` allows you to omit the Python GC pauses at run-time temporarily on a context manager block, this is the proper way to use this module for Benchmarks!, this is optional but recommended,